denismp/APDF-invoice-tracker-dapp/README.md

       // }
     }
 3. Open a terminal window and run "truffle development" to get access to the truffle console.
+4. run "npm install truffle-assertions" for the truffleAssert calls in testing.

 ## Generate documentation
 1. run "solc --userdoc --devdoc contracts/InvoiceTracker.sol" as an example.